aio-libs/aiohttp/docs/client_quickstart.rst

 Streaming uploads
 =================

-:mod:`aiohttp` supports multiple types of streaming uploads, which allows you to send large files without reading them into memory.
+:mod:`~aiohttp.web` supports multiple types of streaming uploads, which allows you to send large files without reading them into memory.

 As a simple case, simply provide a file-like object for your body::